Tulsene/LazyWhale/README.md

 ## API Keys Configuration

-Create keys.txt and follow the scheme in `keySkeletton.txt`
+Create keys.json and follow the scheme in `keySkeletton.json`

 ## Strategy parameters